Clinelly/CI_PP4_Dragons_Flagon/README.md

 24. As an Admin / Authorised User I can create, read, update and delete blog posts so that I can provide information and updates to the users.
 (Must Have).
 25. As an Admin / Authorised User I can search through bookings, blogs, and events so that I can find the information I am looking for.
 (Should Have).
 26. As an Admin / Authorised User I can filter bookings by date so that I can see what bookings we have for a particular day (Should Have).
-27. As an Admin / Authorised User, I can moderate reviews/comments to keep a friendly online presence and maintain a professional website.
+27. As an Admin / Authorised User, I can moderate comments to keep a friendly online presence and maintain a professional website.
 (Should Have).

 ### Site Owner
-23. As a Site Owner I can provide a responsive site for my customers so that they have a good user experience.
+28. As a Site Owner I can provide a 'Contact Us' page so that users can get in touch with my business.
 (Must Have).
-24. As a Site Owner I can validate data entered into my site so that all submitted data is correct.
-(Must Have).
-25. As a Site Owner I can provide a 'Contact Us' page so that users can get in touch with my business.
-(Must Have).
-26. As a Site Owner, I can look at feedback provided by users, through reviews, comments and direct contact, so that I can make improvements where necessary.
+29. As a Site Owner, I can look at feedback provided by users, through reviews, comments and direct contact, so that I can make improvements where necessary.
 (Must Have)

 ### Kanban, Epics & User Stories